Our Center started in October 2012 and as we sunset our efforts we are reflecting on how our projects provided impact focused on four major goals:

-These objectives are aligned with, and amplify, our original vision and purpose; and to accomplish this challenging work, we will be deploying materials, tools and projects that are focused and timely.
+These objectives were aligned with, and amplified, our original vision and purpose.
+To accomplish this challenging work, we deployed materials, tools and projects that were focused and timely.

 To learn more, please take a look at the projects on CEELO’s homepage.

-As one of 22 Comprehensive Centers funded by the U.S. Department of Education’s Office of Elementary and Secondary Education, the Center on Enhancing Early Learning Outcomes (CEELO) is designed to strengthen the capacity of State Education Agencies (SEAs) to lead sustained improvements in early learning opportunities and outcomes.
-We do this work through strategic and responsive technical assistance, working with SEAs, state and local early childhood leaders, and other federal and national technical assistance (TA) providers to promote innovation and accountability.
+As one of 22 Comprehensive Centers funded by the U.S. Department of Education’s Office of Elementary and Secondary Education, the Center on Enhancing Early Learning Outcomes (CEELO) was designed to strengthen the capacity of State Education Agencies (SEAs) to lead sustained improvements in early learning opportunities and outcomes.
+This work was accomplished through strategic and responsive technical assistance, working with SEAs, state and local early childhood leaders, and other federal and national technical assistance (TA) providers to promote innovation and accountability.

-An action-oriented partnership among CEELO staff, senior SEA early childhood managers, and other key early education policy leaders will guide what we do.
-CEELO staff will apply the following principles to achieve results:
+An action-oriented partnership among CEELO staff, senior SEA early childhood managers, and other key early education policy leaders guided all of CEELO’s staff, along with the following principles in order to achieve results:

 - Ground Policy and Practice in Research—supporting SEAs application of research and promising practices as they set policies and build systems to manage and improve programs for young children.